-To help you decide which bag is best for any type of outdoor excursion, we’ve combed through the sea of available options to find the very best.
-Here is our guide to the best backpacking sleeping bags you can buy so you can rest comfortably and worry-free night after night.
+To help you decide which bag is best for your next backpacking trip, we’ve combed through the sea of available options to find the very best.
+These are our picks for the best sleeping bags available for backpackers right now.

 The best overall